 The Recent Years

 The trend here is that my participation in Ham Radio changed styles as I had life and job changes.
-For the last couple years I’ve been working exclusively from home now, so I do very little portable operating.
-I still consider myself a portable “enabler” however, because with my freshly minted Information System degree I began volunteering as a developer with Parks on the Air.
-Helping to build and run a system that makes it possible for others to get the same thrill I got during NPOTA is a blast.
-Additionally, with all the newfound home time, I finally made some serious progress on the home station, and I now do most of my operating from a very comfortable shack that I love.
+Since the end of 2019 / start of 2020 I’ve been working exclusively from home, so I now do very little portable operating.
+From 2017 through the end of 2022 I also considered myself a portable “enabler”, because I was using my freshly minted Information System degree to volunteer as a developer with Parks on the Air.
+Helping to build and run a system that makes it possible for others to get the same thrill I got during NPOTA was a blast, and I ended up involved with quite a few other aspects of POTA as well.
+As my family grew, however, I had to hang up my POTA hat in November of 2022.
+My available radio time is sporadic, but I end up dabbling with something for a least a few minutes, several nights a week, so now pretty much everything I’m up to you can find here on this blog.

 Change is always good!
 I love learning new things, and I plan on continuing that.
-Right now I’m in the “automation” phase of my ham shack, so as we keep moving forward through time, I’ll be sharing more information about the hardward and software dabblings I do to make my shack an integrated system, instead of just a collection of equipment.
+Right now I’m in the “automation” phase of my ham shack, so as we keep moving forward through time, I’ll be sharing more information about the hardware and software dabblings I do to make my shack an integrated system, instead of just a collection of equipment.
+I’ve also been dabbling with running a repeater, building model rockets with radios in them, and starting a project to try and encourage more inclusivity in amateur radio.
 I hope you come along for the ride!